semgrep/semgrep-docs/docs/kb/semgrep-cloud-platform/saml-bad-signature.md

   - Troubleshooting
 ---

-# SSO Error: Signature validation failed.
-SAML Response rejected.
+# SSO Error: Signature validation failed

 When setting up SAML single-sign on (SSO), you may encounter the following error: `Signature validation failed.
 SAML Response rejected`